srinidhi621/Market-Sentinel/PROJECT_PLAN.md

 Phase 0 – Environment + Skeleton

-Objective: Get the repo into a usable shape and verify we can fetch Indian market OHLC data locally.
+Objective: Get the repo into a usable shape and verify we can fetch Indian market OHLC data locally (daily 5y + recent intraday).

 Tasks:
 	1. Repo scaffold